jln-codes/sirs_import/README.en.md

 ## Observations

 Observation columns are automatically detected by parsing `<prefixe1>_<authorized_suffix>` name patterns.
-If we define obs1 as a prefix, we expect:
+If obs1 is a prefix, expected columns include:

 ```
 obs1_date                # mandatory